alex-page/sass-a11ycolor/README.md

 ## Release History

-* v2.0.1 - Updating docs, dependencies and spacing
+* v2.0.1 - Fixing issue when a color passes on white and black, update docs, dependencies and spacing
 * v2.0.0 - Binary search, remove steps
 * v1.1.0 - Moving to `sass` from `node-sass` for tests
 * v1.0.4 - Updating dependencies